 Update: I started this venture of learning how to make a website and become an affiliate marketer the fall of 2017.
 I’m still going with it, but got some disheartening news in the winter.
 Because of my MS I can no longer drive.
 I even got a manual wheelchair at Christmastime to use for places with a distance to walk when I get there.
 I don’t use it at home, but my son has a good time playing with it!
 My cards have changed once again, but we just adapt to it.

 I would LOVE to go to Mexico for an HSCT bone marrow stem cell treatment that has cured over 75% of MS patients, but it costs WAY more money than we can afford.
 It’s been successfully proven to work in Canada and other countries, but is only in trial stages in the U.S. To do that trial costs TWICE what it does in Mexico!
 That’s okay, I can dream!

 That’s when I decided things had to get a little easier with fixing meals at home.
-I plan ahead and use the crock pot more and use easy to fix recipes also, saving leftovers to have again, because there’s just 2 of us during the day with 1 at college and 1 in middle school.
+I plan ahead and use the crock pot more and use easy to fix recipes also, saving leftovers to have again, because there’s just 2 of us during the day with 1 at college and 1 in high school.
 I might even make a double batch and put in the freezer for another time when I get a chance to rest in the afternoon.
 If it’s a chicken recipe, I may use pork sausage instead, but I can adapt it to our taste.

 Nobody gets to choose the cards they are dealt, but I believe that attitude is everything when it comes to dealing with your cards.
 My family and I have accepted it and help me often.
 I just feel that cooking is knowledge that I can pass on and maybe help others.